Autism

 Referral for a formal evaluation of autism may be warranted if a parent reports that their child exhibits one or more of these behavioral indicators.

-If a young child does not pass an autism screen, a formal evaluation for an autism spectrum disorder may be warranted.
+If a young child does not pass an autism screening, a formal evaluation for autism may be warranted.
 This evaluation should include a developmental history, developmental assessment, and direct observations of the child’s communication and social behavior.
-If local evaluation resources are not available, the Autism Center at the University of Iowa Children’s Hospital can assist families in obtaining appropriate evaluation through the Center for Disabilities and Development, or Pediatric Psychology.
+If a local evaluation for autism is not available, families can reach out to the Autism Center at the UI Stead Family Children’s Hospital Center for Disabilities and Development to request an evaluation with our team of specialists.

 Services